TommyLamb/ArtificialIntelligence/README.md

 # F29AI: Artificial Intelligence
-This is the repository for F29AI - Artificial Intelligence; a course undertaken by 3rd Year Computer Science / Software Engineering students at Heriot-Watt University.
+This is the repository for *F29AI - Artificial Intelligence*; a course undertaken by 3rd Year Computer Science / Software Engineering students at *Heriot-Watt University*.

-For the 17/18 Year Semester One; students were tasked to, in groups of three, implement an A* Search to solve a problem and then to **//TODO: Second Part of Coursework.**
+For the Semester One of year three (2017/18); students were tasked to, in groups of three, implement an A* Search to solve a problem and then to **//TODO: Second Part of Coursework.**

 ## A* Search Implementation
 **//TODO:Write-up highlevel overview of implementation**